NewsLocalLoveland

 "There's going to be a lot of people, you know, like I said, that’s going to be out here on the streets, period," Kennedy said.

-Last Friday, the ACLU of Colorado sent a letter to the City of Loveland to stop the closure and share concerns about no alternative sheltering plan in place.
+Last Friday, the ACLU of Colorado sent a letter to the City of Loveland, urging it to halt the closure and expressing concerns that no alternative sheltering plan was in place.

 Senior Staff Attorney for the ACLU of Colorado Annie Kurtz shared the following statement with Denver7.